-- 37. The Council will continue to work with a wide range of partners at an operational level to carry out and/or facilitate capital projects to enable the successful implementation of the Community Strategy actions.
+- 34. The Council will continue to work with a wide range of partners at an operational level to carry out and/or facilitate capital projects to enable the successful implementation of the Community Strategy actions.
 These are too numerous to list completely, but include:

 - Dudley Community Partnership, and its "theme partnerships";

 - Town Centre Partnerships;

 - Neighbouring Authorities including Police & Fire Authorities, and Centro;

+- The Probation Service:

 - Local Hospital and Primary Care Trusts;

 - Infracare (Dudley LIFT);

-- Government Office for the West Midlands;

-- Advantage West Midlands;

 - Westfield and other Private Sector Developers;

 - School Governing Bodies;

 - Colleges of Further Education;

+- The Learning and Skills Council;

 - Skills Funding Agency;

 - Local Housing Associations and Registered Social Landlords;

-- Tenant and Residents' Associations;
+- Tenant and Residents' Associations:

 - Non-statutory care providers;

-- Business Link West Midlands;

-- Black Country Chamber of Commerce;
+- Black Country Chamber of Commerce:

+- Black Country Local Enterprise Partnership (LEP)

 - Job Centre Plus;

 - PSP Dudley LLP.